The Development Team at the North Shore Winter Club is pleased to offer individual skill development programs to players of all ages.

 Bob McCuaigmanager of hockey administration

-Before joining NSWC Bob spent the past 10 years as Head of Athlete Development at Burnaby 8 Rinks as well as a Head Coach for the Hockey Canada Skills Academy out of Burnaby North.
-Through is work as a skills coach Bob has helped to develop players at every level from first time on ice 5 year olds to current professional players.
+Before joining the NSWC, Bob spent ten years as the Head of Athlete Development at Burnaby 8 Rinks as well as a the Head Coach for the Hockey Canada Skills Academy out of Burnaby North.
+Through his work as a Skills Coach, Bob has helped to develop players from every level!

 Glenn Carnegietechnical advisor

 Glenn has been the Skills Coach for the Vancouver Canucks since 2009 and brings a wealth of knowledge and experience in the field of player development to the NSWC.
 Prior to joining the Canucks, Glenn was the Strength and Conditioning Coach of the team’s AHL affiliate, the Manitoba Moose.
 A Winnipeg native, Glenn founded an on and off-ice development company following his playing career in Europe.
 He was instrumental in the development of several professional players from that area including Jonathan Toews (Chicago Blackhawks) and Travis Zajac (New Jersey Devils).
 In 2011, Glenn was a member of the Canucks coaching staff that led the team to the Stanley Cup finals.